hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### L1 user transactions
 All transaction data triggered by a smart contract function can be directly retrieved since it will be stored on the blockchain, but it's harder when this data happens in internal transactions, not all nodes support that functionality.
 That's why all the L1 user transactions emit an L1UserTx event to facilitate the data retrieval.

-When a user calls a function that adds an L1UserTx, the folowing happens:
+When a user calls a function that adds an L1UserTx, the following happens:
 - Storage
     - Add the L1UserTx data at the end of the last non-frozen non-full queue of L1UserTxs (`L1UserTxs[lastL1UserTxs]`).
         - Each queue is identified by a toForgeL1TxsNumber that grows incrementally